What Are the Most Common Injuries from Motorcycle Accidents in Texas?

 - Head Injuries and Traumatic Brain Injury (TBI) – Head injuries account for approximately 35% of motorcycle injuries, ranking third behind lower and upper extremity injuries.
 According to TxDOT, 50% of motorcyclists killed in fatal accidents in 2014 were not wearing their helmets.
 While helmet use inarguably saves lives, motorcyclists and passengers can sustain mild, moderate, or severe traumatic brain injuries (TBI) even with helmets due to impact with the road surface or direct contact with the striking vehicle, particularly if the helmet is defective.
 The Centers for Disease Control and Prevention reports that about 14% of TBIs in the U.S. were caused by motor vehicle accidents, including motorcycle accidents, from 2006 to 2010.

-If you or one of your loved ones was recently injured in a motorcycle accident on the Baytown-East Freeway, the Katy Freeway, the Gulf Freeway, the Eastex Freeway, Beltway 8, or other roads, intersections, and highways in the Houston metropolitan area, you should contact the Houston personal injury attorneys of Queenan Law right away at (817) 476-1797 for a confidential consultation.
+If you or one of your loved ones was recently injured in a motorcycle accident in an intersection or on a highway, we can help.
+Accidents on the Baytown-East Freeway, the Katy Freeway, the Gulf Freeway, the Eastex Freeway, Beltway 8, or other roads, intersections, and highways in the Dallas metropolitan area require Dallas personal injury attorneys of Queenan Law right away at (817) 476-1797 for a confidential consultation.
 If the accident was caused by another driver, you could be entitled to compensation.

 We want to help you understand and exercise your legal rights as an injury victim in Texas.
 Don’t worry about having lots of questions – that’s exactly what our knowledgeable legal team is here to assist you with.
-Our attorneys also handle truck accidents and car accidents in Houston.
+Our attorneys also handle truck accidents and car accidents.